CodesByKunal/OD-Automate/README.md

-# OD-Automate
+#

-I have added the work flow for the software function you can edit it using your SSH key but keep it clear and add request before merging to main branches.

-Here are useful links for Flows :
+Here are useful links to read more :

 https://whimsical.com/od-automate-C634jbPgL8yaStWQbaC5oh